 Update: Don’t miss this year’s Christmas Bird Count, which runs every year from Dec.
 14th to Jan 5th.
 Participating in this citizen science project helps wildlife research and is a fun way to get outside.
 If you’re new to birding, there will be lots of people who will be happy to share what they know.
 Find a count near you, bundle up, and join in!

 The holidays are here again, and that means it’s time for egg nog, Santa Claus…and the Christmas Bird Count!
 If you just said “The what now?” then allow us to introduce you to a time-honoured tradition.

 The Christmas Bird Count—whose name could not be more self-explanatory—began in 1900.
 It’s North America’s longest-running wildlife census and citizen science project.
-Last year, more than 14,000 Canadians took part in over 450 one-day counts, spotting 2.4 million of our feathered friends (more than half of them in Ontario).
+In 2017, more than 14,000 Canadians took part in over 450 one-day counts, spotting 2.4 million of our feathered friends (more than half of them in Ontario).

 “The Christmas Bird Count is a great opportunity to get outside during the winter months, observe nature, and learn about the diversity of bird species in your own backyard,” says Emma Horrigan, Conservation Projects and Education Manager at Ontario Nature.
 “In addition, the counts contribute to data about bird populations.
 They help conservation biologists and naturalists assess trends, better understand bird distribution across North America, and make important decisions.”

 Last year, keen-eyed volunteers in Ontario glimpsed red-shouldered hawks, bald eagles, red-throated loons, snow buntings, and golden-crowned kinglets, among many other species.
 Rare sightings included a boreal owl, a white-crowned sparrow, and a brown thrasher.
 Niagara Falls saw a record-setting 410 American goldfinches.